AdaCompNUS/CS4278-5478-Project-Materials/README.md

 ### Stop Sign
 The Duckiebot must recognize the sign from camera images.
 It must slow down below 0.15m/s if it is within 0.3m of a stop sign.

+Note:
+1. Oscillating in place may generate a high score in the simulator, but will be penalized in our evaluation.
+This is a flaw in the Duckietown simulator.
+See the Forum post under *High cumulative reward but "ridiculous" policy*.
+2. Evaluation for each map and each episode will take maximally 1500 steps.
+3. Git pull this project repository and use the correct maps (with stop signs) to generate your control files.

 ## Submission
 The submission consists of two parts.